gaehlerm/SoftwareEngineering/README.md

 Always define an interface from the user perspective.
 What is it a user wants?
 How does he want to use your code?
 These are the important questions to ask.

 An interface that is designed from the engineers point of view is usually no good.
 It is designed from the wrong point of view.
 An engineers interface is easy to implement but not that easy to use as engineers look at what they have and lack the visions of what they could have.
 Thus, they miss the point of a good interface.
 An engineers interface is like an old Nokia phone.
 It's shape and functionality is mostly given by the engineers.
-They gave the designers strict limitations on what they could do.
+The designers were only allowed to smoothen the edges a little.
 Meanwhile a good interface is more like an iPhone.
 Here is was the other way around.
-Designers told the engineers what they had to do and the solution was a phone with an easy to use interface.
+Designers told the engineers what they had to do and the solution was a phone with an interface that is easy to use.

 Interfaces are everywhere.
 Every function or class has an external interface and uses several interfaces from other functions or classes.
 This is why understanding good interface design is paramount.
 Especially with classes it is hard to define a good interface that let's the user do what he wants without exposing too much of the internals of the class.
 But also with functions one has to consider how the function arguments should be ordered.